likweitan/scrapy/README.md

 # Project Name

-> Use scrapy to crawl quizlet website to get the questions and answers.
+> Use scrapy to crawl different kinds of websites.

 ## Table of contents